apoorvagnihotri/reinforced/4_gridworld_qlearning/answers4.md

 1. The high penalty states cause to agent to learn to avoid exploring those states, and alwyas picks the action giving the highest Q-value(exploitation).
 Consequently it avoids exploring towards the rightmost high reward state.

 1. Even running for a lot of episodes and higher value of epsilon, the agent still avoids the path on the right and chooses the safe action.

+### Part c)

+In our case of training the Q-learning agent on CliffGrid for 300 episodes, we obtain an average return of -25.259 from the start state.
+Meanwhile, the value of the start after training is -1.68.
+They are so different due to the following reasons:

+1. The Q-value learned by Q-learning for the start state represents the agent’s best estimate of the optimal return it can achieve from that state by following the learned policy.
+Q-learning learns the estimates based on the maximum possible Q-value for future states.
+This results in a value that reflects the best possible performance if the agent follows the optimal path, avoiding penalties as much as possible.

+1. In contrast, the average return during training episodes includes all exploration steps and mistakes made by the agent, especially early in training when the agent is exploring the environment.
+These returns are affected by random exploration steps and suboptimal actions that lead the agent into high-penalty states (-100 reward).

+1. By the time the agent learns to avoid the penalty states more effectively, many episodes have already contributed large negative returns to the average.
+Even if the agent improves it's policy, it still occasionally explores due to eplsion-greedy exploration, visiting penalty states and consequently keeping the average return lower than the optimal policy's expected return.